PF94/2003page/assets/clickomizer/readme.md

 ## Gimme that source code or i shoot

-Clickomizer HTML is located at the root.
-2003page/Clickomizer.html
+Clickomizer HTML is located at this directory.